Overwatch 2 patch includes nerfs for Genji, Kiriko, D.Va, and more

 - Barrier cooldown increased from 10 to 11 seconds

-- Players have noted that thanks to Zarya’s barriers, she has limited windows of vulnerability.
+- Players actually predicted early on that Zarya is one of the weakest solo tanks in 5v5.
+This is in spite of her high damage potential and barrier uptime.
+However, players have noted that thanks to Zarya’s barriers, she has limited windows of vulnerability.
 This, combined with her ramping damage, has made her one of the stronger tanks in the game.
 The changes aim to decrease her shield uptime so that players have more chances of taking her down.

 - D.Va